MVPD (Multichannel Video Programming Distributor)

 Vigilance against ad fraud is critical, as it can drain ad spend and distort campaign metrics.
 Marketers should use technology partners with strong fraud detection capabilities and monitor campaigns closely to ensure impressions are being served to real, relevant audiences.

 A well-rounded programmatic strategy integrates campaigns across multiple channels, such as display, social, mobile, and video.
-This approach ensures consistent messaging, expands reach, and creates multiple touchpoints with the target audience, improving the overall campaign effectiveness.
+This approach ensures consistent messaging, expands reach, and creates multiple marketing touchpoints with the target audience, improving the overall campaign effectiveness.

 Programmatic advertising for B2B, like B2C, is traded on a CPM (cost per 1,000) basis, so advertisers will have to make decisions ahead of time to determine what amount will lead to the greatest return on their spend.